zzhangjii/learning-library/workshops/LabGuide400DataLoadingIntoATP.md

 ![](./images/400/snapCustomerData.jpg)

-You have successfully loaded the sample data to customers table using DBMS_CLOUD.
+You have successfully loaded the sample data from Object storage to customers table using DBMS_CLOUD.